 Normal Sex & Home in three days.
 Don’t wash.

-Samuel Ace / Linda Smukler
+by Samuel Ace / Linda Smukler

 Belladonna* Collaborative’s Germinal Texts are works that trace feminist avant-garde histories and the poetic lin-eages they produce.
 The series focuses on authors and texts that serve as generative grounds for other writers.
 Germinal Texts gesture, then, to networks of affiliation; to alliances, inheritances, sites of community; to the unfolding of a work through its readers; and to always pro-visional origins without ends.
 Germinal Texts are works that gather dense histories and, for this reason, the series is designed to open discussion, through contextualizing front and back matter that launches new conversations.